rloutlaw/JavaSDKDocs/outlawSDKDocs/index.md

 ## Installation

-Add a dependency entry in your `pom.xml` to add a library to your [Maven](https://maven.apache.org) project.
+Add a dependency entry in your `pom.xml` to import a library into your [Maven](https://maven.apache.org) project.

-For example, to include the latest version of the Azure management libraries for Java:
+For example, to include the latest version of the [Azure management libraries]((#management):

 ```XML
 <dependency>